Cghlewis/crystal_site/content/talk/cos/index.md

 draft: false
 event:
 event_url:
-excerpt: Materials from a presentation, with the Center for Open Science, on Data Management in Large-Scale Education Research.
+excerpt: Materials from a presentation with the Center for Open Science, on Data Management in Large-Scale Education Research.
 featured: true
 layout: single
 links: